-Pre ss To End/Power Return to the previous page.
+Press To End/Power key Return to the home page.
 Long press to exit Browser.
-Clear current character when entering text.
 Scroll key Select an item in a menu. (c) Clear key Return to the previous page.
 Long press to return to the home page.
 Clear current character when entering text.
-Long press to clear all characters when entering text. •@ Star key Long press to enter Browser options. (#a) Pound key Long press to bookmark current website Volume key adjustment Scroll the page up at a series Alphanun neric keys Long press a numeric key to jump to the bookmarked pages 1~9 in the bookmar list.
+Long press to clear all characters when entering text.
+Star key Long press to enter Browser options.
+Pound key Long press to bookmark current website.
+Volume adjustment key Scroll the page up or down.
+Alphanumeric keys Long press a numeric key to jump to the bookmarked pages 1~9 in the bookmark list.